Mad-foley/the-cave/journals/kyle_merckx.md

+## 2/27/23

 ## 2/24/23

 Worked on some styling for the first part of the day.
 Tried to set up a redux slice for our wine data, but are running into issues with our specific implementation of it.
+We worked with Jimmy and tried a bunch of different solutions out.
+In the end, we solved the problem but did not need to do anything involving our Redux code.

 ## 2/23/23